umerjamil28/ProjectTracker_Assesement-Umer/README.md

 **Performance on the project list.** `GET /api/v1/organizations/<id>/projects/` returns `open_task_count` and assignee usernames.
 That is one `annotate(Count)` plus a prefetch of tasks with `select_related("assigned_to")`.
 No N+1.

-**API versioning, pagination, soft delete.** The brief said pick 1–2 extras.
-All application routes are under `/api/v1/`.
-Task lists use page size 5. `DELETE /api/v1/tasks/<id>/` sets `deleted_at`; those rows disappear from lists and from open-task counts.
-There is no restore endpoint.

 **Tests stay off the shared database.** `manage.py test` forces in-memory SQLite so the suite never creates or mutates the provided Postgres.

 **Frontend.** Vue 3 covers login, org switch, projects, task filters, create/update/delete/done, and pagination.
 It is enough to exercise the APIs.
 It does not try to wrap every route.

+---

+## Optional enhancements

+The brief said pick 1–2 if time allowed.
+We shipped four:

+1. **API versioning** — application routes live under `/api/v1/`.
+2. **Pagination** — task lists use page size 5 (`?page=2`).
+3. **Soft deletes** — `DELETE /api/v1/tasks/<id>/` sets `deleted_at`.
+Those rows are hidden from lists and from open-task counts.
+There is no restore endpoint.
+4. **Caching** — the Vue app keeps orgs, projects, and task pages in memory.
+Switching back shows the last result immediately, then refreshes.
+In-flight requests are aborted when you change org or project.
+We cache that because those lists are hit on every switch, and a second network trip to Postgres is the slow part.
+This is not Django cache or Redis.

 ---